 A potent pricing strategy that nearly guarantees offers in 5 days is to price your home below market value.
 Buyers carefully watching the market will jump at the opportunity to purchase a home priced below the competition.
 If you receive multiple offers — depending on the market — you may be able to use them as leverage to spark a bidding war, driving the final sale price above the listing price.

 This strategy works best in a seller’s market where home prices are steady or trending upward.
 If there are significantly more homes than buyers in your market, you’re less likely to receive multiple offers and may conclude your sale with a lower-than-ideal price.

 The real estate market is constantly changing, and as trends come and go, it’s important you move with them.
 What might help sell your home at lightning speed today might not work as well in a month.

-On top of that, Clark sees more buyers hesitant to offer on homes that require work.
-As home prices have increased so have construction and labor costs, and many buyers don’t want to spend the time and effort to deal with repairs, even if they’re relatively simple, Clark says.
+For example, Clark sees more buyers hesitant to make an offer on homes that require work.
+As home prices have increased, so have construction and labor costs, and many buyers don’t want to spend the time and effort to deal with repairs, even if they’re relatively simple, Clark says.

 Declutter using your garage as storage